Northern Thailand Trip. Day 4-5: Chiang Mai - Kuala Lumpur

 Nu'man was given a chance to control the raft

-After lunch, we chose to visit the Tiger kingdom and crocodile farm, as Mrs Nhai gave us several options to stop on the way back to the city.
-Other interesting stops were cobras farm and butterflies farm.
+After lunch, we chose to visit the Tiger Kingdom and Crocodile Farm, as Mrs. Nhai gave us several options to stop on the way back to the city.
+Other interesting stops were the cobra farm and the butterfly farm.

 You may try real encounter with your chosen small or big cats